 In a word or a phrase?
 Fabulously detailed sounding.
 But then if you are a Hugo 2 owner this would come as no surprise since this is one of the key traits its DAC section is known for.
 Over the course of the last 2 months, it has become my ‘go-to’ desktop DAC.
 It sounds brilliant with just about any desktop amp I have paired it with thus far.

 I would not classify the Qutest as dead neutral though.
-There are some subtle accents on the low-end body and treble presence that mark it as being slightly different to the Hugo 2 also.
+There are some subtle accents on the low-end body and treble presence that mark it as being slightly different from the Hugo 2 also.
 If anything, compared to the Hugo 2, the Qutest has a bit more treble focus and energy and a slightly more neutral timbre.

 Vs The Sabre Sound